Dec 17, 2023

 - To freeze: Yes, you can also freeze it!
 Just store it in a freezer-safe container for up to 3 months.

 - For reheating: First, let it thaw in the fridge overnight.
 Then you’ve got two options.
-One, you can warm the pudding on the stovetop with a bit more milk (make sure to stir it together as it warms up).
-Second, you can microwave it — just stir it together with a splash of milk beforehand.
+You can warm the pudding on the stovetop with a bit more milk (make sure to stir it together as it warms up).
+Or, you can microwave it — just stir it together with a splash of milk beforehand.

 More Pudding Dessert Recipes

 I hope you and your loved ones enjoy this rice pudding recipe over the holidays!
-Be sure to let me know your thoughts in the comment box below.
+If you did, be sure to let me know your thoughts in the comment box below.

 - In a large saucepan, stir together the milk, rice, maple syrup, and salt.
 Bring to a simmer over medium-high heat, while stirring frequently.